-A B.Tech student can opt to migrate to dual degree program of the institute anytime before the last date of Add/Drop of his/her 7th semester of the BTech program.
+A B.Tech. student can opt to migrate to dual degree program of the institute immediately after the declaration of Semester 6 Results.
+A student once selected for Dual Degree may opt out from migration before the add/drop date of his/her 7th semester in the B.Tech. program provided he/she has not availed the Placement Service.
 Eligibility criteria and regulations for the dual degree program are given separately.